DARREN LEE SERVATIUS “LEFTY”

 A Celebration of Life will be held at a later date.

-To send flowers to Darren's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Darren Lee SERVATIUS, please visit our floral store.